Hindko: Geographic distribution and dialects

 The whole dialect continuum of Hindko is partitioned by Ethnologue into two languages: Northern Hindko (ISO 639-3 code: hno) for the dialects of Hazara, and Southern Hindko (ISO 639-3: hnd) for the remaining varieties.
 This grouping finds support in the results of the intelligibility testing done by Rensch, which also found out that the southern dialects are more widely understood throughout the Hindko area than are the northern ones.

 Hindko dialects gradually transition into other varieties of Lahnda and Punjabi to the south.
 For example, to the southwest across the Salt Range are found dialects of Saraiki, and at least one of these – the one spoken in the Dera Ismail Khan District – is sometimes also referred to as "Hindko".
 To the southeast, Hindko is in a dialect continuum with Pahari–Pothwari, with the Galyat region of Abbottabad district and the area of Muzaffarabad in Azad Kashmir approximately falling on the boundary between the two.

 There are Hindko diasporas in major urban centres like Karachi, as well as in some neighbouring countries.

+Before partition of India in 1947, a substantial population of Hindkowans were Hindus and Sikh.
+This population migrated en masse to India.
+These Hindkowans have completely assimilated into larger Punjabi-speaking and Hindi-speaking speakers in India, with only few elders identifying as hindokowans.

-Some Hindu Hindkowans and Sikh Hindowans migrated to India after the partition of India in 1947.
-These Hindko speakers in India identify with the broader Punjabi community.
-There is also a small diaspora in Afghanistan, which includes members of the Hindu and Sikh community who became established there during the Sikh Empire in the first half of the 19th century.
-Most of them have emigrated since the rise of the Taliban, and the total population of Sikhs, Hindko-speaking or not, is estimated at around 300 families (as of 2018).
+There was also a small Sikh and Hindu Hindkowans diaspora in Afghanistan, who became established there during the Sikh Empire in the first half of the 19th century.
+Most of them emigrated to India or western countries since the war and subsequent rise of the Taliban, and the total population, being not more than 60 (as of 2024).